k-j-oliver/StormlightArchiveScraper/README.md

 |           10 | http://stormlightarchive.wikia.com/wiki/Alakavish                     |
 ...
 ```
 This data is rather flat without relationship tables.
-Building these relationships required a second scraper to iterate through the character pages and match data fields to character id.
+Building these relationships requires a second scraper to iterate through the character pages again to match data fields to character id.
 An example of gender follows, which is straight forward with one-to-one relationships.
 I also include a snippet from the `books` table, which has a many-to-many relationship.
-__The second script is run using the character ID from initial scrape to build the various relationship tables.
-Here is the `characters_gender` table:__
+__`characters_gender` table:__
 ```
 +---------------------+--------------+----------------+
 | character_gender_id | character_id | gender         |